bcit-ci/CodeIgniter/user_guide_src/source/libraries/ftp.rst

 FTP Class
 #########

-CodeIgniter's FTP Class permits files to be transfered to a remote server.
+CodeIgniter's FTP Class permits files to be transferred to a remote server.
 Remote files can also be moved, renamed, and deleted.
 The FTP class also includes a "mirroring" function that permits an entire local directory to be recreated remotely via FTP.